Cobra Verde: Production

 Cobra Verde was based on Bruce Chatwin's 1980 novel The Viceroy of Ouidah, which was itself based on the Brazilian slave trader Francisco Félix de Sousa and his role in helping King Ghezo overthrow his brother Adandozan as King of Dahomey with the help of Ghezo's Dahomey Amazons.
 Herzog approached Chatwin about adapting his work into a film, and after learning that David Bowie had also expressed interest in adapting it as a feature, Herzog raced to acquire the rights and begin production.

 The film was shot in Ghana, Brazil, and Colombia.
 During pre-production, Herzog showed Kinski photographs of the locations he was considering.
 Kinski disagreed with Herzog about which locations would be best for the film, and he took a trip with a group of friends to some remote places that fascinated him, including the foothills of the Sierra Nevada de Santa Marta and the Cape of the Sailing on the Guajira Peninsula in northern Colombia.
 Herzog ultimately decided to film in Villa de Leyva and Valle del Cauca.
 About the locations in the film, Kinski said: "Herzog does not know that I give life to the dead scenery."

 Tension between Herzog and Kinski

 Cobra Verde was the last film Werner Herzog made with Klaus Kinski.
 Their now-legendary personality conflict peaked during the film.
 The film's production was especially affected by Kinski's fiery outbursts.
+At the time, Kinski was preparing his first film as a director, Paganini, and Herzog felt that his work on that project had caused Kinski to take on an "alien" air that negatively affected his performance in Cobra Verde.
 The cast and crew were continually plagued by Kinski's wrath, most famously culminating in the film's original cinematographer Thomas Mauch walking out on the project after a perpetual torrent of verbal abuse from Kinski.
 Herzog was forced to replace Mauch with Viktor Růžička.

 Herzog's opinions of Kinski are deeply explored in his 1999 documentary retrospective, My Best Fiend, in which he examines their unique friendship, the associated hatred, and the legacy that both qualities were responsible for.
 The filming of Cobra Verde and the relationship of Herzog and Kinski was also the subject of a 1987 Swiss documentary film titled Location Africa.

+Reception

+Metacritic, which uses a weighted average, assigned the a score of 55 out of 100, based on 5 critics, indicating "mixed or average" reviews.